Best Uninterruptible Power Supply in 2023

 In addition to the high-enough-for-proper-desktops wattage, you also have the added benefit of better software, auto-restarting functionality, and even a nifty little LCD panel to work with.

-This UPS is definitely going to be popular for the midrange gaming PC owners.
+This UPS is definitely going to be popular for gaming PC owners.

 All the extra wattage here should be suitable for a fully-fledged gaming setup.
 That means a large TV, speakers, or multi-monitor setup should all be within this UPS system’s capabilities, so long as you aren’t pushing its maximum with your PC by itself.
 The built-in display will also serve as a great way to measure your power consumption in real-time, so you know for a fact whether or not you’re pushing this UPS too far for its own good.